shystruk/backToTop-button-plugin/README.md

 > Default: 400

 ### footer: true/false
-if you don't want to check footer height and allocate your button on the one place you may cancel function add **false**.
+if you don't want to check footer height and place your button on the one place you may cancel function add **false**.

 ### showBtn: number
 this property responsible for **height** when button show.
 > Default: button show when user scroll more window height.

 ### left: ' '
-you may allocate your button for left direction;
+you may place your button for left direction;
 > Example: left: '10px'

 ### right: ' '
-you may allocate your button for right direction;
+you may place your button for right direction;

 ### bottom: ' '
-you may allocate your button for bottom direction.
+you may place your button for bottom direction.

 Information